The Programme Components

 Attend an ePortfolio workshop and create a CareerHub ePortfolio which includes experience reflection and mapping graduate attributes and employability skills.

 Read more about each component and the criteria:

-The Victoria Plus Award encourages you to take the initiative and get involved.
+The Victoria Plus Programme encourages you to take the initiative and get involved.
 It is up to you to organise and participate in a range of approved activities at university or in the wider community.
 Activities must be voluntary and contribute to the university or the Wellington region community.They may have a minimal compensation attached to the activity only if within the University and helping other students achieve their personal and academic goals.